-The combined County contribution to the King George County Public Schools totals \$14.2 million for operational costs and \$4.38 million for debt service.
-This represents a decrease of 1% compared to the prior year.
-The amount of State funding was increased by roughly \$1.8 million for FY2015.
+The combined County contribution to the King George County Public Schools totals \$14.4 million for operational costs and \$4.4 million for debt service.
+This represents an increase of 1% compared to the prior year.
+The amount of State funding was increased by roughly \$500k for FY2016.
 The Board of Supervisors, along with the School Board, is committed to continuing full accreditation for all County schools as well as providing the finest school facilities for our students and citizens